 Step 1: Contact the firm directly

-Any complaint should be taken up with the firm itself in the first instance.
-If you remain dissatisfied once you have received the firm’s response, you may be able to take your complaint to the Financial Ombudsman Service or equivalent.
+Any complaint should first be taken up with the firm itself.
+If you are still unhappy when you receive the firm’s response, you may be able to take your complaint to the Financial Ombudsman Service or equivalent.

-If the firm has an establishment in the UK (eg, it has a branch here) then the firm will be covered by the UK Financial Ombudsman Service and it may be able to look into your complaint.
+If the firm has an establishment in the UK (eg, it has a branch here), then it will be covered by the UK Financial Ombudsman Service, which means it may be able to look into your complaint.

 More information about ombudsman schemes

-The Financial Dispute Resolution Network also contains further information about ombudsman schemes in other EEA states.
+The Financial Dispute Resolution Network also has more information about ombudsman schemes in other EEA states.

 Step 2: Contacting home state regulators

-You can find out who a firm’s home state regulator is by visiting the financial services Register - you can view this information under the Regulators heading.
+You can find out who a firm’s home state regulator is by visiting the Financial Services Register - you can find this information under the 'Regulators' heading.